john29917958/john29917958.github.io/source/about/index.md

 </span>

 ## About
 Hi this is Tzu-Chao (子超).
 I have been doing software development for the last five years.
-I helped TSMC company integrate two 10-year-old systems in same use into single one with feature toggle concept, published it to four TSMC fabs, reduced over 25% of the maintenance cost for that system.
+I imported feature toggle technique to TSMC, helped the company integrate two 10-year-old systems in same use into single one, published it to four TSMC fabs, reduced over 25% of the maintenance cost for that system.
 And in the last four months, I have helped 7 clients in developing their programming career.
 And that's what I'm passionate about.
 In addition, I'm passionate about game making.
 I published a "voice-control" mobile game which has over 150 downloads, mostly in the U.S. and Taiwan.
 I pursue challenge and excellence, I pursue originality in Taiwan.
 I'm kind and caring.
 Are these what you are looking for?
 If you require any further information, please do not hesitate to contact me.

 ## Skills
 - C#, JavaScript, CSS3, HTML5